SaiskiFunctions/GraphWFC.rs/README.md

 ![wfc_examples](resources/ref_images/mxgmn_examples.gif "Maxim Examples")

+[MD NOTES: We should generate our own examples gif rather than using someone else's.]

-Since its release the algorithm has been ported across to many languages and content creation systems, however, because of the algorithms traditional area of application it has generally been implemented with fairly obfuscated data structures (such as nested three dimensional arrays) and strongly coupled with the process of parsing in input data making it difficult for users to understand how the constraint solving elements of the algorithm work and how to implement the algorithm in arbitrary n dimensional spaces and across many media types.
+Since its release the algorithm has been ported across to many languages and content creation systems, however, because of the algorithms traditional area of application [MD NOTES: citation needed.
+We should rephrase this to just state the facts rather than reason why it's the case] it has generally been implemented with fairly obfuscated data structures (such as nested three dimensional arrays) and strongly coupled with the process of parsing in input data making it difficult for users to understand how the constraint solving elements of the algorithm work and how to implement the algorithm in arbitrary n dimensional spaces and across many media types.

+[MD NOTES: The above sentence could use some work which we can do :)]

 ## Method

 This implementation of WFC uses only Graph structures in the algorithm's `collapse` loop where the core constraint solving functionality occurs.

+[MD NOTES: Sorry being really persnickety here, but the above could also use a rewrite.]

-Graphs are an incredibly flexible data (and mathematical) structure that can be used to represent a wide range of input structures.
+Graphs are an incredibly flexible data (and mathematical) structure [MD NOTES: rephrase] that can be used to represent a wide range of structures.
 We can use the edge-vertex structure of Graphs to represent n-dimensional spaces through n number of directed edges.
 For example, in a 1-dimensional space (a line), graph vertexes are connected by edges labelled with forwards and backwards.
 This approach generalises to higher input dimensions with the number of edge labels correlating with the number of discrete directions across each dimension.
 Furthermore, Graph structures can encode non-spatial discrete relationships, such as sequential relationship between words and word classes, or even temporal changes.

+[MD NOES: We can also slightly rephrase the above as well.]

 It follows that anything that can be reasonably parsed into Graph data can be constraint solved with this single implementation of the WFC algorithm; images, music, text, topological data etc. all with a single `collapse` loop.
 There are several advantages to this:
 1. Code is DRY-er as a result and more easily maintainable.